Inshore fisheries management

 - addressing data gaps on key inshore stocks and species

-The strategy proposes to address the challenges facing the inshore sector through a number of key themes and work streams, namely
+The strategy sought to address the challenges facing the inshore sector through a number of key themes and work streams, namely:

 - governance through partnership